PoH98/Zeraniumu-Framework/README.md

     ```

 2. The script should be in C# format.
 About the function list please preview [Wiki](#wiki)
+3. Here will having a special function.
+As we can't build classes in this method, the script supports `@include <another file>`.
+Its function is override the specific line with that specific file you defined.
+Hence you can reuse the part of code in anywhere.
-3. After completed the script, go to the `Zeraniumu.exe` and open command prompt there by pressing `shift + right click`.
+4. After completed the script, go to the `Zeraniumu.exe` and open command prompt there by pressing `shift + right click`.
 Type `Zeraniumu <your script path>` and press `Enter`
-4. The script will start execute now!
+5. The script will start execute now!
 ---
 ### Method 2: Compile an exe
 1. Use any C# coding program and create new project